 The OEI responds to allegations by OSU community members of sexual harassment, including sexual violence, discriminatory harassment, and allegations of unwanted sexual contact of any kind.
-In addition to handling grievances, the staff offers consultation and advice on what procedure is likely to have the most positive outcome.
+In addition to providing informal and formal reporting options, the staff offers consultation and advice on what procedure is likely to have the most positive outcome.

 - Oregon State Police (OSP)